Natural Resources Management

 This is what you’ll learn:

-• Demonstrate substantial interdisciplinary knowledge about sustainable management of natural resources related to the research in general and within the specialisation.
+• Demonstrate substantial interdisciplinary knowledge on sustainable management of natural resources for the research area in general and within your specialisation.

-• Demonstrate significant knowledge in a specific area within the field of natural resource management based upon the research experience from their own Master’s projects.
+• Demonstrate significant knowledge in a specific area within the field of natural resource management based upon the research experience from your own Master’s project.

-• Demonstrate substantial skills in choosing the relevant methodological and analytic approaches appropriate for their Master’s projects.
+• Demonstrate substantial skills in choosing the relevant methodological and analytic approaches appropriate for your Master’s projects.

 • Critically evaluate methods and results within the fields of specialisation.

-• Contribute in a multidisciplinary team towards the management and sustainable use of natural resources, including ethical dilemmas regarding perceived justice in resource allocation conflicts, and
+• Contribute in a multidisciplinary team towards the management and sustainable use of natural resources, including ethical dilemmas on social and environmental justice.

 • Learn to implement Health- Environment and Safety regulations in general, and within the specialisation.